CSCC012023/final-project-s23-limeade/doc/sprint0/README.md

 $ ng serve

-Then the app should be ready to go!
+Then the app should be ready to go on http://localhost:4200!

 ## Contribution